Ghoster738/Future-Cop-MIT/README.md

 # About

 This is an __incomplete__ reimplementation attempt of Future Cop: L.A.P.D.
 Right now there is no gameplay yet.
-The reason why I did not make this project public yet is because I do not want to make people wait for this project and let them down.
-Since this is somewhat of an ambitious project, and I do not want this to be another DaggerXL mistake.
-Plus, I feared that this project might be taken down by Electronic Arts.
-The reason why I realized this code is because BahTwoKooj is working on modding Future Cop.
-I also realized that I was hoarding the knowledge of Future Cop to myself.
-So this is why I am releasing this source code.
-I hope this would be of help to whoever is modding Future Cop.
-Right now, this project is nothing more than a reader, and exporter.
+However, there is a map viewer which views the contents of the mission files.
+There is also a model viewer which can view the models with animations if avialable.
+There is also a MissionReader which is a pure terminal program.
+These are all terminal commands, meaning that they require Linux experence to use.

 ## What are these tools